cybercongress/cybercongress/ecosystem/communities/README.md

 ## Community folder

-This folder is for any future discussions about community related features:
+This folder is for any future discussions about ally community related features:
 - Grants
 - Proposals
 - Drops
+- Partenrships
-- Workflow
+- Gifts